karthikdoijode/SuperStoreInteractiveDashboard-UsingPowerBI/README.md

 Conclusions:
-- Through slicer concept we can get information on sales on every individual year.
-- Reported sales on each segment and on each market type.
-- Reported top 5 products which are profitable and 5 products which are making loss to the store.
-- Reported top 10 customers which are contributing to maximum profit.
+- Built an interactive dashoard with key insights such as top 5 profitable products, top 5 products which are making a loss, top 10 customers who are contributing to maximum profit and introduced slicer for each individual year to make it more interactive
+- Reported sales on each segment and on each market type